Learn how to get around Vietnam; we share the best transport options, travel tips, costs, & easy ways to explore cities, coastlines, and countryside.

 - Bring a variety of bank notes as some drivers will not have change.

-- Mai Linh, ABC, Taxi Group and Vinasun are official taxi companies in Hanoi and other cities.
+- Mai Linh, ABC, Taxi Group and Vinasun are official taxi companies you can use to see the best things to do in Hanoi.

 Bus travel in Vietnam